AttackIsBored/PROJECT-FPSGUIDE/readme.md

 - https://discord.gg/fpsguide

 > [!NOTE]
-> This utility edits the registry! (to be replaced soon) follow [this guide made for the utility](https://youtu.be/2-cl4e56B5Q).
+> This utility edits the registry!
+Follow [this guide made for the utility](https://youtu.be/2-cl4e56B5Q).

 ## Requirements